natancabral/javascript-learn/basic/advanced/delete-array-and-object.md

   return this.push.apply(this, rest);
 };
 ```
-and here's some examples of how it could be used:
+en: And here's some examples of how it could be used:
 ```js
 // Remove the second item from the array array.remove(1);